What is a Move-Out Inspection?

 Schedule and Complete the Move-Out Checklist

-Ideally, the current tenant and landlord complete the move-out inspection on a mutually agreed upon time and date.
-This is your opportunity to document any suspected tenant damage and evaluate added repairs needed before the next move in.
-Take your time and take either photographic or video evidence to capture the condition of the home thoroughly.
-Not only does this determine what, if any, deposit is held but helps to avoid possible disputes.
+Ideally, the current tenant and landlord complete the move-out inspection on a mutually agreed-upon time and date.
+This is your opportunity to document any suspected tenant damage and evaluate added repairs needed before the next move-in.
+Take your time and take photographic or video evidence to thoroughly capture the home’s condition.
+Not only does this determine what, if any, deposit is held, but it also helps avoid possible disputes.

 Complete Turnover and Repairs